RESPONDING TO COVID-19

 - Staggered meal service to limit capacity.

-- Daily sanitation of all vehicles and lodging facilities.
+- Daily sanitizing of all vehicles and lodging facilities.

-- Enhanced precautions on squad days: health screening of community members, sanitization of community sites, social distancing guidelines, and mandatory use of PPE.
+- Enhanced precautions on brigade days: health screening of community members, sanitizing of community sites, social distancing guidelines, and mandatory use of PPE.

-What is the protocol if a volunteer presents symptoms of Covid while on a squad program?
+What is the protocol if a volunteer presents symptoms of COVID-19 while on a squad program?
 What insurance coverage do they have?

-In the event that a volunteer presents symptoms of COVID-19 while on the brigade, they will be separated and quarantined at the lodging facility and monitored by a local staff health care professional, while a COVID test can be arranged for.
-Upon consultation by a local physician if the symptoms are mild, the volunteer will remain quarantined and under observation at their lodging facility.
+In the event that a volunteer presents symptoms of COVID-19 while on the program, they will be separated and quarantined at the lodging facility and monitored by a local staff health care professional, while a COVID test can be arranged for.
+Upon consultation by a local physician if the symptoms are mild, the volunteer will remain quarantined and under observation at their lodging facility or other designated accommodations.
 If the symptoms are serious and the volunteer is at higher risk of complication due to pre-existing conditions, they will be transported to a medical facility in the capital city as recommended by their treating physician.
-The duration of quarantine will last between 10-14 days depending on local regulations and the recommendations of our medical team.
+The duration of quarantine will last between 5-14 days depending on local regulations and the recommendations of our medical team.

 All volunteer participants are automatically covered under emergency medical travel insurance for the duration of their program as well as COVID-19 specific trip interruption insurance, and have the option to upgrade the emergency medical travel insurance policy limits for an additional fee.
 The emergency medical travel insurance policy covers medical expenses for emergency medical treatment related to a diagnosis of COVID-19, and the COVID-19 trip interruption insurance covers certain costs associated with mandatory quarantine in the case that a volunteer tests positive for COVID-19 in-country.
 Visit this page for more information on the emergency medical travel insurance that GB volunteers are automatically enrolled in, and for information on increasing coverage.